 Osino Announces Grant of Securites

-/EIN News/ -- VANCOUVER, British Columbia, May 09, 2023 (GLOBE NEWSWIRE) -- Osino Resources Corp.
-(TSXV:OSI) (FSE:RSR1) (OTCQX:OSIIF) ("Osino” or “the Company”) announces that is has granted an aggregate of 277,950 restricted share units ("RSUs") to directors, officers and employees of the Company and has approved the grant of 37,040 deferred share units ("DSUs") having an aggregate value of $40,000 to independent directors of the Company pursuant to the Company's approved Omnibus Long-Term Incentive Plan, which was approved by the Company's shareholders at its last shareholder meeting and by the TSX Venture Exchange (the "Exchange").
+VANCOUVER, British Columbia, May 09, 2023 (GLOBE NEWSWIRE) -- Osino Resources Corp.
+OSI (FSE:RSR1) OSIIF ("Osino" or "the Company") announces that is has granted an aggregate of 277,950 restricted share units ("RSUs") to directors, officers and employees of the Company and has approved the grant of 37,040 deferred share units ("DSUs") having an aggregate value of $40,000 to independent directors of the Company pursuant to the Company's approved Omnibus Long-Term Incentive Plan, which was approved by the Company's shareholders at its last shareholder meeting and by the TSX Venture Exchange (the "Exchange").

 In addition, the Company also announces that it has granted 175,000 stock options (the "Options") to 2 new employees of the Company pursuant to its Stock Option Plan.
 The Options have an exercise price of $1.14 per common share and expire 5 years after the date of grant.
 The Options vest 1/3 on the date of grant, 1/3 twelve months after the date of grant, and 1/3 twenty four months after the date of grant.